kkruecke/cplus-documentation/notes/templates.rst

         }

      };

-     template<class T>
-     class A<int, T*, 5> { // #3: partial specialization in which first parameter is an int, 2nd is a pointer and the third is the scalar 5
+     // #3: Partial specialization in which first parameter is always int, the 2nd parameter is always a pointer
+     //  and the third is the scalar 5 template<typename T>
+     class A<int, T*, 5> {
         public:
         void describe()
         {